meilisearch/docs-searchbar.js/README.md

 Allows you to display the searchbar in dark mode.
 It is useful if your website has dark mode support and you also want the searchbar to appear in a dark version.
 You can always edit the style of the searchbar to match the style of your website.
+The searchbar automatically reacts to changes to the system mode.
+If you want to force dark mode you can set the option to `'always'`.

 Example: